Welcome from our Leaders

 From Chris Riemann (Principal) and Racha H. Makki (Deputy Principal)

 We are a young and fast growing coeducational school in Elizabeth.
 Families are attracted to our College by our education about, and celebration of, the Islamic faith and our strong teaching and learning program focussing on the Australian Curriculum.
 Students appreciate the kind-hearted and dedicated staff who nurture the emotional, physical, academic, social and spiritual needs of each child.

 As a new school in 2017, Playford College was blessed to commence with 78 students on an existing school site.
 By Census Day in 2018 we had 241 students and by Census Day in 2019 we had 307 students from Foundation to Year 9.
-The growth continued as an extra 100 students commenced the College in 2021 as we progressed to 450 students from Foundation to Year 11 with Year 12 commencing in 2022.
+The growth continued as we progressed to over 520 students from Foundation to Year 12 by 2022.

 Playford College introduced a Middle School for Year 6 to Year 9 students in 2019 involving specialist teachers, individual school provided laptops and a creative elective offering.
 By 2021 a Senior School comprised of Year 10 and Year 11 was effectively providing a high standard of teaching and learning with an impressive teaching team and our Middle School of Years 7-9 is likewise progressing effectively.

 We are a good school getting better every day as we celebrate the Playford Way of ‘Look after yourself’, ‘Look after others’ and ‘Look after this place’.

 We would be delighted to meet you should you be interested in visiting Playford College as you consider schooling options for your family.